karlloic/mlp-automl/README.md

 - Evaluate the trained models using AUC

 # Instructions for Adam Kelleher
-All the code for the project is under `R` directory
+All the code for the R project is under `R` directory

 ## Project Structure